-REST APIs and table inserts – a mix of HTTPS and SQL, could that be a marriage made in heaven?
+REST APIs and table inserts, or a mix of HTTPS and SQL – could that be a marriage made in heaven?
 YES!
 And I’m here to share all the secrets to your future success!

 This tutorial is a collection of related post, all tied up neatly together:

-And, I’m going to try to do build a REST API that demonstrates all of our RESTful architectural behaviors and characteristics one would expect, AND takes advantage of some powerful Oracle Database features – hence, the ‘definitive’ label.
+And, I’m going to share with you REST APIs that demonstrate all of our RESTful architectural behaviors and characteristics one would expect.
+Plus, also taking advantage of some powerful Oracle Database features – hence, the ‘definitive’ label.

 CREATE TABLE EMPS